 In an attempt to obtain a judgmental measure of the typical size of the financial statement frauds, we accumulated information from the AAERs that provided some indication of the amounts involved.
 In some cases, the AAERs did not disclose the dollar amounts involved.
 As a result, we were only able to obtain some measure of the dollar amounts involved for 300 of the 347 fraud companies.
-As reported in Table 6, the average fraud involved \$397.68 million of cumulative misstatement or misappropriation over the fraud period, while the median fraud involved \$12.05 million.
-The smallest fraud was \$47,200, while the largest totaled \$25.8 billion.
-The first

-The average cumulative misstatement amount was \$397.68 million, while the median cumulative misstatement was \$12.05 million. and third quartiles of cumulative misstatements or misappropriations were \$3.65 million and \$55.95 million, respectively.
-The wide variance between the mean and median fraud amounts is due to a few large highprofile frauds during the period, such as the frauds at Enron and WorldCom.
+As reported in Table 6, the average fraud involved \$397.68 million of cumulative misstatement or misappropriation over the fraud period, while the median fraud involved \$12.05 million.10 The smallest fraud was \$47,200, while the largest totaled \$25.8 billion.11 The first and third quartiles of cumulative misstatements or misappropriations were \$3.65 million and \$55.95 million, respectively.
+12 The wide variance between the mean and median fraud amounts is due to a few large highprofile frauds during the period, such as the frauds at Enron and WorldCom.

-Table 6.
-Cumulative Dollar Amount of Fraud for a Single Company of Sample Mean Cumulative Misstatement Median Cumulative Misstatement Companies or Misappropriation or Misappropriation with Information (in \$ millions) (in \$ millions) Cumulative amount of fraud for a single company 300 \$397.68 \$12.05
+The average cumulative misstatement amount was 97.68 million, while the median cumulative misstatement of Sample Companies with Information Mean Cumulative Misstatement or Misappropriation (in \$ millions) Median Cumulative Misstatement or Misappropriation (in \$ millions) Cumulative amount of fraud for a single company 300 \$397.68 \$12.05